Let’s talk about laziness, and what it isn’t.

 And here’s the kicker – remember the second half of that executive function description?
 “Motivating ourselves to take action when no external stimulus exists to motivate us.”

-Because as soon as there is an external motivator – the phone ringing, someone arriving at the house, Ben coming to get me out of bed – something clicks over in my brain and I can do what needs to be done.
+Because as soon as there is an external motivator – the phone ringing, someone arriving at the house, my beloved coming to get me out of bed – something clicks over in my brain and I can do what needs to be done.
 As if I could have done it all along.

 Which from the outside – and, let’s face it, from the inside too – makes it look like the only thing stopping me was laziness.